menacit/practical_cryptography_course/45-usecase_bitcoin.md

 account for available compute power.

-Once the challenge has been solved by a node, it signs solution and distributes it to the network.
+Once the challenge has been solved by a node, it signs the solution and distributes it to the network.

 ![bg right:30%](images/45-resistors.jpg)